-Goods traffic and waste management are other areas where Scania contributes with transport solutions.
-Scania’s hybrid electric distribution trucks reduce carbon emissions, fuel consumption and noise, making them suitable for night-time and early morning deliveries, when there is less traffic and fewer people around.
-Scania’s new gas engine is also well suited for use in areas sensitive to noise and emissions.
+Scania’s city solutions extend to private transport business.
+The new truck generation’s urban range features hybrid electric distribution trucks that reduce carbon emissions, fuel consumption and noise.
+They are ideal for night-time and early morning deliveries, when there is less traffic and fewer people.
+Scania’s new gas engine is well suited for use in heavily populated areas that are sensitive to noise and emissions.
 The trucks powered by the new 7-litre engine provide urban transporters with fuel savings of up to 10 percent.